Ermin-1/Bank-gruppprojekt.MsUnitsTests/README.md

 ## Welcome to the Bank Group Project!

+Welcome to the Avicii Bank Group Project!
 This collaborative effort brings together the coding expertise of several contributors to develop a robust banking system simulation.
 Whether you're a customer looking to manage your accounts or an administrator overseeing the financial operations, this project has got you covered.

 ### Table of Contents
 - Introduction